-Zuberec Open Air Museum & Orava Castle: Journey to 2 treasures of Orava
+Zuberec Open Air Museum & Orava Castle: Journey to 2 Treasures of Orava

-From stone walls to wooden houses: Orava Castle and Zuberec Open Air Museum
+From Stone Walls to Wooden Houses: Orava Castle and Zuberec Open Air Museum

-What awaits you during this one-day trip?
+What can you look forward to on this one-day trip?

 Detail of a traditional Orava wooden house in the Zuberec Open Air Museum with duvets in an open window and yellow flowers in the front garden.

-Journey to the past: Zuberec Open Air Museum
+Journey to the Past: Zuberec Open Air Museum

 Tourists walking on a path in the area of the Museum of the Orava Village, known as Zuberec Open Air Museum, past traditional wooden houses.